jhidding/adhesion-code/adhesion_example.md

 }
 ```

 Note that we set the $x$-coordinate to be the fastest changing coordinate in the flattened array.
 This is known as *row-major* ordering, which the same as how indexing into C/C++ and Python/NumPy arrays works.
+This also means that when we use a `std::array<size_t,3>` as a 3-dimensional index into an array, the axes are reversed, so `{z, y, x}`.
 Later on, we will be adding more methods to the `BoxParam` structure.

 ### Fourier properties

 These functions we'll need when we compute Fourier transforms.
 The real FFT algorithm saves precious memory by using only half the space of the complex FFT.
-With the exception of the Nyquist frequencies that makes $N/2 + 1$ for the last axis.
+With the exception of the Nyquist frequencies that makes $N/2 + 1$ for the $x$-axis.

 ``` {.cpp #fourier-properties append=true}
 std::array<size_t, 3> rfft_shape() const {